Feilner/homebridge-plc/README.md

 # Update of values
 The home app does not regularly poll for updates of values.
 Only when switching rooms or close/open the app the actual values are requested.
-This behaviour is even the case when a AppleTV or HomePod is configured as control center.
+This behavior is even the case when a AppleTV or HomePod is configured as control center.
 There are three possible ways to workaround this.

 1. That's ok for your